-- 5.4 Landfills receiving more than 10 tonnes per day or with a total capacity exceeding 25000 tonnes, excluding landfills of inert waste

-- 6. Other activities

-- 6.1.
-Industrial plants for the pProduction

-in industrial -installations

-of:

-- (a) pulp from timber or other fibrous materials:

-- (b) paper ⋈ or ⋈ and ⋈ card ⋈ board with a production capacity exceeding 20 tonnes per day;
+- 5.4.
+Landfills , as defined in Directive 1999/31/EC on the landfill of waste, receiving more than 10 tonnes of waste per day or with a total capacity exceeding 25000 tonnes, excluding landfills of inert waste. - ⇒ 5.5.
+Temporary storage of hazardous waste not covered under point 5.4 pending any of the activities listed in points 5.1 and 5.2 with a total capacity exceeding 50 tonnes, excluding temporary storage, pending collection, on the site where the waste is produced. - 5.6.
+Underground storage of hazardous waste with a total capacity exceeding 50 tonnes. - 6.
+Other activities - 6.1.
+Industrial plants for the pProduction in industrial -installations of: - (a) pulp from timber or other fibrous materials; - (b) paper ⋈ or ⋈ and ⋈ card ⋈ board with a production capacity exceeding 20 tonnes per day;

-(c) wood-based panels, with the exception of plywood, with a production capacity exceeding 600 m3 per day.
+(c) ○ one or more of the following ○ wood-based panels ○ : oriented strand board, particleboard or fibreboard ○ ○ [...] ○ with a production capacity exceeding 600 m3 per day.